If you’re a parent of a teenager, you might be worried about their alcohol use.

 There’s no shame in talking about this stuff so long as you’re doing it with love and concern for their well-being.

-And remember: just because your child doesn’t drink now doesn’t mean he or she won’t start later on down the road.
+And remember: just because your child doesn’t drink now doesn’t mean they won’t start later on down the road.

 What you do now can help set them up for success later on down the road when it comes time for them to make decisions about what’s right for them!